anodyne/docs/introduction.md

 {% quick-links %}

-{% quick-link title="Installation" icon="flex-rocket" href="/docs/3.0/installation" description="Step-by-step guide to installing Nova on your server." /%}
+{% quick-link title="Installation" icon="flex-rocket" href="/docs/3.0/installation" description="Step-by-step guide to installing Nova" /%}

-{% quick-link title="Core concepts" icon="flex-database" href="/docs/3.0/core-concpets/directory-structure" description="Learn Nova's inner workings and how to work with it." /%}
+{% quick-link title="Core concepts" icon="flex-database" href="/docs/3.0/core-concpets/directory-structure" description="Learn about Nova's inner workings" /%}

-{% quick-link title="Extensions" icon="flex-puzzle" href="/docs/3.0/extensions/overview" description="Extend Nova with third-party extensions or write your own." /%}
+{% quick-link title="Add-ons" icon="flex-puzzle" href="/docs/3.0/addons/overview" description="Extend Nova with third-party add-ons or write your own" /%}

-{% quick-link title="Themeing" icon="flex-paint-brush" href="/docs/3.0/themes/overview" description="Learn to easily theme Nova's visual design to fit your game." /%}
+{% quick-link title="Themeing" icon="flex-paint-brush" href="/docs/3.0/themes/overview" description="Learn to easily theme Nova's public site to fit your game" /%}

 {% /quick-links %}

 Nova is a custom content management system that was designed from the ground up to help you manage and play online text-based role-playing games.
-It comes with all of the tools you need to manage your game and the flexibility to add to it as you need.
+It comes with all of the tools you need to manage your game and the flexibility to add to it as needed.

 When it comes to building a website, there's no shortage of options.